On Fairness of Task Arithmetic: The Role of Task Vectors: Introduction

+{ A promising alternative is task arithmetic with task vectors~\citep{ilharco2023editing,zhang2024knowledge,yoshida2025mastering,yoshikawa2025transferringvisualexplainabilityselfexplaining,yoshida2025distacconditioningtaskvectors}.
+A task vector is defined as the difference between a fine-tuned model and its base counterpart.
+By adding, subtracting, or scaling such vectors, one can directly edit model behavior without gradient-based retraining.
+This approach offers (i) computational efficiency, (ii) fine-grained control over transferred capabilities, and (iii) enhanced interpretability when task vectors are associated with specific subgroups~\citep{cerrato2025fair}.
+Yet its fairness implications remain poorly understood.
+For example, enhancing performance on one demographic subgroup may inadvertently degrade outcomes for another, and the trade-offs with standard metrics such as Demographic Parity (DPD) or Equalized Odds (EOD) remain unclear. }

-To address this gap, we systematically examine how task-vector editing compares to both traditional full-parameter fine-tuning (FFT) and LoRA, and we further explore whether injecting task vectors into an FFT model offers additional control over fairness.
-Our experiments focus on hate-speech detection on Llama-7B~\citep{llama} , measured by subgroup-specific accuracy and widely used fairness metrics.
-Our contributions and findings are summarized as follows:
+{ To address this gap, we conduct the first systematic study of fairness in task arithmetic.
+We compare task vector editing against both FFT and LoRA, and we further investigate whether injecting subgroup-specific task vectors into an FFT model provides additional control over fairness outcomes.
+In the NLP domain, our experiments focus on hate-speech detection with LLaMA-7B~\citep{llama} and toxicity detection on Civil Comments~\citep{civilcomments} using DistilBERT and Qwen2.5-0.5B~\citep{qwen25-05b}.
+In the computer-vision domain, we evaluate age classification on UTKFace~\citep{utkface} using ViT-Base/16~\citep{vit}.
+Across both domains and model architectures, we observe consistent fairness–utility trade-offs.

-\begin{itemize} \item A thorough comparison of four algorithms (FFT, LoRA, model editing using task-vector, and a hybrid approach injecting task vectors into FFT) in terms of their effects on fairness metrics and overall performance (Figure ~\ref{fig:combined_gender_race})]. \item An analysis showing that task vectors can substantially improve fairness while preserving accuracy, provided that their scalar coefficients are appropriately tuned (Figure~\ref{fig:metrics_vs_lambda_gender}). \item Evidence that merging task vectors for underrepresented subgroups with existing models can adjust fairness outcomes without incurring a significant accuracy drop (Figures~\ref{fig:heatmap_men}, \ref{fig:heatmap_women} and ~\ref{fig:coef_men}). \end{itemize}

-Through this analysis, we illustrate how task vectors can reduce risks from a fairness perspective while taking advantage of their flexibility and interpretability as a model editing approach.
-These findings provide a foundation for extending task-vector-based methods to promote fair and responsible operation of large language models.